AirshipCMS/Docs/Product-Collection-Category-Template.md

 #### Property: `sale_price`
+This represents the products sale price if available.

 The `{{format_currency}}` helper is useful for fields that contain currency values.
 For more information, see the [format_currency](Propeller-Helpers.md#format_currency) documentation.

 ##### Property: `usd`
+This is the product's sale price in US Dollars.

 Example Markup:
 ```
 {{#each items}}{{#each product_variations}}